 For Melinda, what helped the most was networking with other people who offer the same sort of services and actually asking them what they charge.
-This can be tough for many business owners, because you are putting yourself out there.
+This can be tough for many business owners because you are putting yourself out there.

 When it comes to a market pricing model, Melinda believes it can work for products just as easily.

 “I bought my son a skateboard the other day for $150 – it was the latest trendy brand,” she recalls.
 “Kmart sells the same thing for $30 but as it is not the ‘cool brand’ the kids don’t want it.
 But who determines what is the cool brand?
-If your brand is properly placed, and is a comparable price, it may also join the [cool club].”
+If your brand is properly placed and is a comparable price, it may also join the [cool club].”

-At a conference in mid 2010, Jon Manning was doing the rounds at a networking function and the chatter was about pricing and crowdsourcing.
+At a conference in mid-2010, Jon Manning was doing the rounds at a networking function and the chatter was about pricing and crowdsourcing.
 He was approached by someone about to launch a product and was asked how much to charge for it?

-“At that moment I realised that people had been asking me that question for over 20 years, and rather than answering ‘that depends,’ I could provide a more specific answer if I created a platform that crowdsources the answer.”
+“At that moment I realized that people had been asking me that question for over 20 years, and rather than answering ‘that depends,’ I could provide a more specific answer if I created a platform that crowdsources the answer.”

 “I have always worked in pricing, but for the last 10 years I’ve been consulting to companies on their pricing strategies – mainly large corporate – but the occasional small-to-medium enterprise (SME),” Jon says.
-“I realised that SMEs also needed help with their pricing, but they didn’t know there were pricing experts around.
+“I realized that SMEs also needed help with their pricing, but they didn’t know there were pricing experts around.
 If they did, they assumed such services were beyond their means, so they resorted to the flawed pricing methodology known as cost-plus pricing.”

 Cian’s top four